I’ve published benchmarks of various OSes and filesystems in the past, but this time I thought I’d try a slightly different approach.

 It’s fairly easy to interpret since the workload is pre-determined, and a low total time to complete the workload is indicative of good performance, instead of doing an IOPS/latency measurement.

 This is very much a transactional/metadata-heavy way to run the benchmark, and not a throughput one (as you will see from the low MB/s figures).
-Overall, this is an old benchmark, not multithreaded, and probably not the best way to test stuff any more, but, again, for the purposes of this experiment it’s more than enough to illustrate the point of the article (if you want to see more comprehensive tests, visit phoronix.com).
+Overall, this is an old benchmark, not multithreaded, and really not the best way to test modern stuff any more, but, again, for the purposes of this experiment it’s more than enough to illustrate the point of the article.

 It’s very important to realize one thing before looking at the numbers: This article was NOT written to show which OS or filesystem is overall faster.
-Just to illustrate the differences an OS and filesystem can potentially mean to I/O performance given the same exact base hardware and the same application driving the same workload.
+Merely to make the point that an OS and filesystem can potentially massively impact I/O performance given the same exact base hardware and the same application driving the same workload.

 OSes tested (all 64-bit, latest patches as of the time of writing):